 a) The Pacman caches, hosted at vdt.cs.wisc.edu

-b) The VDT tickets system, hosted at crt.cs.wisc.edu
+b) The OSG Software yum repositories, hosted at software.grid.iu.edu

-c) The software stack, which I assume is the Pacman caches + our subversion repository.
+c) The software stack, which is the yum repositories + the Pacman caches + our subversion repository.

-2) Please indicate if you have read the OSG Security Plan, Physical Access Control and Site Management section 2.4.6 within the past 12 months and understand your responsibilities for the OSG Core resources under your control.
+d) The Koji service, which we use to build our RPM-based software and manage our yum repositories2) Please indicate if you have read the OSG Security Plan, Physical Access Control and Site Management section 2.4.6 within the past 12 months and understand your responsibilities for the OSG Core resources under your control.
 This document can be found at the OSG DocDB website: https://osg-docdb.opensciencegrid.org:440/cgi-bin/ShowDocument?docid=389 *

 No, not in the last 12 months